Selling A Storm Damage House In Texas banner Texas

 How do I determine the value of my storm-damaged property in Texas?

-The value depends on damage extent, location, and Texas market conditions.
+The value depends on the extent of the damage, location, and Texas market conditions.
 Get a storm damage appraisal and talk to a realtor who knows about Texas storm-damaged homes.
-They can give a realistic property value based on similar homes.
+They can give realistic property values based on similar homes.

 What strategies can help avoid capital gains tax when selling a storm-damaged home in Texas?

-To possibly avoid capital gains tax, look into options like a 1031 exchange or using primary residence exclusions if they apply.
-Talk to a tax professional about your situation and Texas tax laws, making sure you meet all legal obligations.
+To avoid capital gains tax, consider options like a 1031 exchange or using primary residence exclusions if they apply.
+Talk to a tax professional about your situation and Texas tax laws to ensure you meet all legal obligations.

 Is it possible to sell a storm-damaged home to property investors in Texas?